pili-zhangqiu/multinational-retail-data-centralisation/README.md

 ## About the Project

 ### Summary
+The project goal is to transform and **centralize the data infrastructure of a multinational retailer**.
+The existing decentralized data architecture posed challenges in terms of efficiency, data accessibility, and strategic decision-making.
+By centralizing the data, the project aimed to streamline information management, enhance data consistency, and provide a unified and comprehensive view of the company's operations.

-This project centralises data by extracting and cleaning data from multiple sources and uploading them into a central PostgreSQL database.
+To achieve this goal, the project extracts and cleans data from multiple sources and uploads them into a new central PostgreSQL database.

 - **`Key platforms and technologies`**: PostgreSQL, AWS (S3 Buckets, Amazon RDS), REST API
 - **`Files parsed`**: Structured (JSON, CSV), Unstructured (PDF)